 Many pregnant women and new moms worry that they aren’t taking enough supplemental vitamins, but as long as you have these two ticked off your list, in all likelihood, you’re doing just fine.
 In most cases, these are the only vitamins that need to be supplemented for during pregnancy – as the other essential nutrients can be obtained through a healthy, balanced diet.
 However – first and foremost – make sure to discuss your unique nutritional needs with your healthcare professional to be certain you’re getting everything you and your baby need.

 To ease your mind, we’ve got some extra information on some key nutrients for pregnancy and supplementing considerations, as outlined by the BMJ’s most recent report.

-Iron – You may have heard that iron deficiency, or anemia, in pregnancy can lead to complications for both the mother and the fetus, and it’s definitely a condition that needs close monitoring.
+Iron – You may have heard that iron deficiency (or anemia), in pregnancy, can lead to complications for both the mother and the fetus, and it’s definitely a condition that needs close monitoring.
 However, the effects of iron deficiency on other conditions such as premature birth remain unclear.
-It’s best to avoid iron supplements unless you’ve been screened for anemia and prescribed them by your doctor, as they can lead to diarrhea,constipation, or gastric irritation – things you don’t need more of in pregnancy!
-Additionally, getting too much of a single nutrient can inhibit absorption of other vitamins and minerals.
+It’s best to avoid iron supplements unless you’ve been screened for anemia and prescribed them by your doctor, as they can lead to diarrhea, constipation, or gastric irritation – things you don’t need more of in pregnancy!
+Additionally, getting too much of a single nutrient can inhibit the absorption of other vitamins and minerals.